-- Objective A: To provide a transit system that meets the public transportation needs of the service area. - Standard 1: Clovis Transit fixed route service (Stageline) should operate weekdays (Monday-Friday) from 6:15 a.m. to 6:15 p.m. and Saturday from 7:30 to 3:30 pm, demand response service (Roundup) will operate during the same hours as fixed route service. - Standard 2: Clovis Transit shall implement real-time dispatching for demand response service to improve overall operations and increase ridership. - Objective B: To provide a transit service that adequately serves the elderly and disabled population. - Standard 1: Clovis Transit should maintain base fare level for elderly and disabled riders, those qualifying for ADA/curb to curb. - Standard 2: As per ADA, all new vehicles purchased must have ADA lifts.
+- Objective A: To provide a transit system that meets the public transportation needs of the service area. - Standard 1: Clovis Transit fixed route service (Stageline) should operate weekdays (Monday-Friday) from 6:15 a.m. to 6:45 p.m. and Saturday from 7:30 to 3:30 pm.
+Demand-response service (Roundup) will operate seven (7) days a week, excluding City-observed holidays.
+Operational hours for demand-responsive service in Clovis are 6:00 a.m. to 7:00 p.m.
+(Monday-Friday) and 7:30 a.m. to 3:30 p.m. on Saturday and Sunday. - Standard 2: Clovis Transit shall implement real-time dispatching for demand response service to improve overall operations and increase ridership. - Objective B: To provide a transit service that adequately serves the elderly and disabled population. - Standard 1: Clovis Transit will provide fare-free service for elderly and disabled riders who qualify for paratransit service. - Standard 2: In accordance with the Americans with Disabilities Act of 1990 (ADA) all new vehicles purchased shall have ADA compliant lifts or ramps.
+All vehicles met those regulations as of March 16, 1997.